pingcap/docs-cn/develop/dev-guide-sample-application-ruby-mysql2.md

     cp .env.example .env
     ```

-2. Edit the `.env` file, set up the environment variables as follows, and replace the corresponding placeholders `<>` with connection parameters in the connection dialog:
+2. Edit the `.env` file, set up the environment variables as follows, and replace the corresponding placeholders `<>` with your own TiDB connection information:

     ```dotenv
     DATABASE_HOST=<host>